CHW Historical Thinking Concepts

 CHW3M_2018_Historical_Thinking_Concepts_Handout_

 Each historical thinking concept has guideposts (key ideas).
-Here are some guideposts and vocabulary lists:
+Here are some guideposts and vocabulary lists.
+There are links to videos as well.
+These I will remake during the 2023-24 school year (because I have time):

 Historical Significance Guideposts: